Add your name to our mailing list and keep right up to date with what's going on

 Rabbi Dr. Michael Hilton

 Rabbi Dr Michael Hilton lived in Kenton as a child and attended Quainton Hall School, Harrow and Merchant Taylors’ School, Northwood.
 He studied Latin, Greek and English Literature at Oxford and completed a doctorate about English translations of the Anacreontea.
 Michael worked as a Housing Officer with homeless families before training for the rabbinate at Leo Baeck College.
 Michael is married and has three sons.

 Michael is an experienced and innovative congregational Rabbi.
-He served Menorah Synagogue Cheshire Reform Congregation and North London Progressive Synagogue before coming to Kol Chai in 2001 and returning to the area where he grew up.
-His grandparents lived in Hatch End during World War ll.
+He served Menorah Synagogue, Cheshire Reform Congregation and North London Progressive Synagogue before coming to Kol Chai in 2001 and returning to the area where he grew up.
+His grandparents lived in Hatch End during World War II.

 At Kol Chai he has overseen the change from a congregation with more children than adults to one where most members are young adults or parents of young adults.